Seven Essential Tools Every Director Should Have

 This one might cause some debate.
 Light meters measure the intensity of light on a subject in a measurement called footcandles.

-Though it’s never good to be an over-the-shoulder cameraman, constantly checking your director of photography’s work like an overbearing teacher, having your own light meter on set can be beneficial.
+Though it’s never good to be an over-the-shoulder cameraman, constantly checking your director of photography’s work like an overbearing teacher, having your light meter on set can be beneficial.

-It’s always good to be as informed as possible, and your crew will appreciate your understanding of their process and their work.
+It’s always good to be as informed as possible, and your crew will appreciate your understanding of their process and work.

 Light meters come in all shapes and sizes as well as price ranges.
 A good option is the Sekonic LiteMaster Pro L-478D-U Light Meter, which offers a lot of great features.